A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Events

-The Web Component <leaflet-map> defines two events as actions.
+The Web Component <leaflet-geojson-map> defines two events as actions.

 Use it to adding GeoJSON Features and FeatureCollections as they allow you to describe features with a set of properties (samples bellow).